saintmalik/blog.saintmalik.me/blog/2022-09-06-leveraging-git-hook-for-secure-sdlc.md

 open .pre-commit-config.yaml
 ```

-3. copy and paste the following hook mapping inside the file you just created above
+3. copy and paste the following hook mapping inside the file you just created above.

 ```yaml
 repos: